 Learn more about the mandatory continuing education requirements required by the states where you’re licensed:

 Choose a state

 - Check on the status of carry-over credits.
 Many states do not allow carry-over credits.

 - Determine HSW requirements and other topic area requirements.
-Some states require a minimum number of continuing education in specific topics like accessibility, sustainable design or ethics.
+Some states require a minimum amount of continuing education in specific topics like accessibility, sustainable design or ethics.

 - Understand the time-frame in which credits must be earned.

 - Confirm details with your state licensing boards.
 We base the information in the drop down menu above on the most recent information available, but we recommend that you contact your state’s board to verify your requirements.

-- Have fun choosing among the thousands of courses available—locally through your chapter, at the AIA Convention, through AIAU, and through thousands of AIA-registered providers.
+- Have fun choosing among the thousands of courses available—locally through your chapter, at the AIA Conference on Architecture, through AIAU, and through thousands of AIA-registered providers.